Romania’s quiet farm-filled region might disappoint those searching for blood

 Since this is a story about Transylvania, Romania, it’s going to be scary, right?

 Set in a dark, damp forest with clouds of mist wafting through the trees.
-Throw in a creaky carriage bound for a mysterious clifftop castle.
+Thrown in a creaky carriage bound for a mysterious clifftop castle.
 You can almost hear the ominous organ music.
 Watch out for the bat swooping from the shadows!

 What Stoker would have seen then, had he bothered to visit, is not that much different from what a visitor to Transylvania can see today, or would have seen 500 years ago: Fields of green and gold bordered by wrinkled, forest-covered crags of mountains.